bluesky-social/atproto/packages/oauth/oauth-client/README.md

 #### Making authenticated requests to your own AppView

-The `OAuthAgent` instance obtained after signing in can be used to instantiate the `XrpcClient` class from the `@atproto/xrpc` package.
+The `OAuthSession` instance obtained after signing in can be used to instantiate the `XrpcClient` class from the `@atproto/xrpc` package.

 ```ts